In the never-ending search for "the one" theme to propel your Shopify store to your first six figures...

 And while pre-built Shopify themes get automatic updates and fixes...

-You have to hire a developer to fix bugs for you and make sure you don't miss out on the latest e-commerce trends.
+You have to find a Shopify developer to fix bugs for you and make sure you don't miss out on the latest e-commerce trends.

 But the good news is...